 A second-degree felony can involve a mandatory prison term of 2-8 years, a $15,000 fine, and Class 3 driver's license suspension for 2-10 years.
 If you are a repeat offender you may have your licensed revoked.

 Whether this charge is your first or subsequent offense, you should not face the charges alone.
-An experienced Columbus aggravated vehicular assault lawyer will be able to protect your rights and fight for a favorable outcome.
+An experienced Cincinnati aggravated vehicular assault lawyer will be able to protect your rights and fight for a favorable outcome.

 We will examine your case closely and create a detailed defense customized just for you.
 Your first consultation is free, so call us at (513) 339-6289 or submit our convenient online contact form today.